Readify/madskillz/README.md

 - I am a confident and proficient teacher of my craft.

 #### I am a supporter of the journey.
-- I am a highly sought after team member because I'm a trusted and proactive supporter of my team and its leadership.
+- I am a highly sought-after team member because I'm a trusted and proactive supporter of my team and its leadership.
 - I seek to understand my customer's real needs and am comfortable building requirements and technical recommendations off those.
-- I am a "boy scout", I recognise problems early and get in and fix them regardless of who's fault it is.
+- I am a "boy scout".
+I recognise problems early and get in and fix them regardless of whose fault it is.
 - I am good at recognising problems outside the scope of my work and eagerly get involved in improving our product, our environment and our processes.
-- I happily tackle the most difficult problems the team is facing, usually solving it with an impressive balance of finesse and pragmatism.
+- I happily tackle the most difficult problems the team is facing and usually solve them with an impressive balance of finesse and pragmatism.
 - Every venture has mundane tasks but I'm the one that can be trusted to get them done, and get them done right - usually with a handful of ingenuity.
 - I adapt quickly to changing requirements and typically structure my approach to cater for this.

 #### I've become a student of my craft.
-- I am devoted to learning, it's become a natural part of my life.
+- I am devoted to learning; it's become a natural part of my life.
 - I am actively introspective and take time to work on my personal and professional development.
-- I happily take responsibility my own mistakes and I learn from the mistakes of others.
+- I happily take responsibility for my own mistakes and I learn from the mistakes of others.